ssbc/benchmark-ci-runner/README.md

 ## Usage

-After installation you can run to continously look for changes:
+After installation you can run the following command to continuously look for changes:

   node_modules/.bin/forever start -l `pwd`/app.log -a node_modules/.bin/nci